-Medigap Plans Help Cover Health Care Costs
+Medigap Plans Help Cover Some Out-of-Pocket Costs

 There are 10 Medigap plan types available in most states.
 Medicare Supplement Insurance plans are sold by private insurance companies, but their basic benefits are standardized by Medicare.
 These plans are labeled Plan A, B, C, D, F, G, K, L, M and N, and each plan covers a different set of basic benefits.